-Operational Goal Three: Minimize Cost to Taxpayer
+Minimize Cost to Taxpayers

-OFS manages TARP investments to minimize costs to taxpayers by managing the timely exit of these investments to reduce taxpayers' exposure, return TARP funds to reduce the federal debt, and continue to replace government assistance with private capital in the financial system.
-OFS has taken a number of steps during fiscal years 2018 and 2017 to dispose of OFS's outstanding investments in a manner that balances speed of exit with maximizing returns for taxpayers.
-OFS continues to take steps to ensure that TARP recipients comply with any TARP-related statutory or contractual obligations such as executive compensation requirements and restrictions on dividend payments.
+OFS manages TARP investments to minimize costs to taxpayers by ensuring the timely exit of these investments to reduce taxpayers' exposure, return TARP funds to reduce the federal debt, and continue to replace government assistance with private capital in the financial system.
+OFS has taken a number of steps during fiscal years 2019 and 2018 to dispose of OFS's outstanding investments in a manner that balances speed of exit with maximizing returns for taxpayers.